can you believe it’s already december? wow. check out the sites and sounds i experienced during the year 2013. (Photo Credit: Jenni Woods)

 October is also when we launched the African American Genealogy Bloggers Circle. we kicked it off with blogging about each episode of the Henry Louis Gates PBS special, The African Americans: Many Rivers to Cross.

-November 2013another first took place in November. i judged a pageant! lol the pageant, called the Miss BCHS Hope Pageant, was organized by seniors at Bolivar Central High School and benefitted Team Mica, a non-profit who focuses on suicide prevention.
+another first took place in November. i judged a pageant! lol the pageant, called the Miss BCHS Hope Pageant, was organized by seniors at Bolivar Central High School and benefitted Team Mica, a non-profit who focuses on suicide prevention.

 in November, the African American Genealogy Bloggers Circle was featured on an episode of Research at the National Archives and Beyond and i had the blessing of photographing the wonderful Tabitha Miller.

-December 2013 and beyond?what’s next for me? of course, lots of things. i’m set on beginning work on our next documentary about our family…there’s another meetup taking place in Dallas…speaking engagements…and life. i’m looking forward to it
+what’s next for me? of course, lots of things. i’m set on beginning work on our next documentary about our family…there’s another meetup taking place in Dallas…speaking engagements…and life. i’m looking forward to it